erodedrocks/C0-LSP/README.md

 **to setup**:
+1. install the plugin into your IDE by going to Plugins and selecting the Install Plugin from Disk option within the settings button at the top of the Plugins tab
-1. type the following into your terminal in a folder separate from your project:
+2. type the following into your terminal in a folder separate from your project:

 ```bash
 git clone https://github.com/cmu15122/c0-lsp-vscode